m-jahn/lattice-tools/vignettes/README.md

 ### panel.key

 Draw custom keys in lattice plots.
-Allows to draw a key (legend) inside a lattice panel, with more customization options than the lattice default.
+This custom panel function for lattice plots allows to draw a key (legend) inside a lattice panel, with more customization options than the lattice default.

 ``` r
 library(lattice)